Hollywood Golden Age Legend Kirk Douglas Dies at 103

 “Kirk retained his movie star charisma right to the end of his wonderful life and I’m honored to have been a small part of his last 45 years.
 I will miss his handwritten notes, letters and fatherly advice, and his wisdom and courage – even beyond such a breathtaking body of work – are enough to inspire me for the rest of mine.”

 In recent years, Douglas wrote books including a 2014 book of poems “Life Could Be Verse” and blogged for HuffPost.
-Among his articles for the site was a retrospective at the favorite of the 90 films he worked on.
+Among his articles for the site was a retrospective look at his favorite of the 90 films he worked on.

 Popular on IndieWire